 Letters and term dates are published on Class Dojo and The Ribbon Facebook.
 Both can be downloaded via the App Store or via Google Play.
-Mrs N Ball, Administrator will be responsible for uploading content, although the overall editorial responsibility will be taken by the Head Teacher, who will ensure content is accurate and appropriate.
+Mrs N Ball (PA to Headteacher & Wider SLT) will be responsible for uploading content, although the overall editorial responsibility will be taken by the Head Teacher, who will ensure content is accurate and appropriate.
 Before content us added, the following rules should be considered, and adhered to: